BUDDY26/SportsChat/README.md

 # SportsChat+

-Sports Chat+ is a database-driven web platform.
+Sports Chat+ is a database-driven web platform for NCAA tournament discussions, statistics, and user engagement.

 ---